ReggyB/ReggyB/README.md

-- 👋 Hi, I’m @ReggyB
+- 👋 Hi, I’m @ReggyB...transitioning to tech from operations.
-- 👀 I’m interested in learning HTML/CSS, Coding and UI/UX Design - 🌱 I’m currently learning HTML/CSS and would appreciate all the tips and help I can get.I work full time in FM with prior experience volunteering and freelancing as a writer/editor/content creator with knowledge of digital marketing and SM management.
-- 💞️ I’m looking to collaborate on sharing tools, tips and resources to help me reach my goal of becoming fully tech-ified in 6 months.
+- 👀 I’m interested in learning frontend development.
+Currently building my technical writing skills and network.
+I would appreciate all the tips and network community links that I can get.
+I previously worked full-time in operations with transferable project management skills and volunteered as an editor/contributing writer.
+Basic familiarity with digital marketing, Hubspot, and SM management tools. 💞️ I’m looking to collaborate on sharing tools, tips, and resources to help me become fully "tech-ified" in 6 months.
-- You can reach me on  https://www.linkedin.com/in/regina-blankson
+- You can reach me at https://www.linkedin.com/in/regina-blankson or check out my writing on https://hashnode.com/@ReggyB
 - Hope to hear from you
 -